 A group walk is the easiest method to get outside and engage in an activity.
 The best walk for your campers will depend on several factors, including the distance traveled, the gain in altitude, and the difficulty of the terrain.
 After all, you want to guarantee that everyone enjoys hiking while remaining secure.
 You can use tools like AllTrails to locate kid-friendly hikes near your camp.

 If you consider yourself a summer camper, then kayaking is a fantastic summer exercise for you.
 Campers gain a fresh viewpoint on the aquatic life and natural habitats in their backyard and enjoy a fun way to get out on the water.
 It’s usual for kayakers to encounter whales, seals, otters, and other marine creatures while out on the water.
-However, it is imperative that your camp approach any wildlife it encounters safely and allow the animals their space.
-Make sure everyone is wearing a life jacket and is aware of what to do if their boat tips over.
-Although kayaking is generally safe, it is still essential to be ready if something goes wrong.

 3. Mini Olympics